matsanderberg/egm722_project/README.md

     # Pre fire raster should be the one with the earliest date
     pre_fire = images[0]

+    # These are the configurations needed for plotting
     plot = {"bounds": cfg.bounds,
             "labels": cfg.labels,
             "colors": cfg.colors}

     # Calculate the dNBR and dNDVI for all available post fire images and plot
     for post_fire in images[1:]:
         dnbr = dnbr(pre_fire, post_fire)